 Five Reasons to Visit Ouray Colorado and our Ouray Hotel This Summer!

 Winter won’t last forever (really).
-Despite the low temps, short days and seemingly endless snow shoveling ahead it is never too early to start dreaming about your Colorado summer vacation plans.
+Despite the low temps, short days and seemingly endless snow shoveling, it is never too early to start dreaming about your Colorado summer vacation plans.
 Here are five reasons to put Ouray CO on the top of your to-do list this summer.

 #1 – The Road Less Traveled

-One of the most enjoyable ways to explore the beauty of Ouray is to take a tour into the mountains – via jeep, ATV or off-highway motorcycle.
+One of the most enjoyable ways to explore the beauty of Ouray is to take a tour into the mountains.
+Explore via jeep, ATV or off-highway motorcycle.
 Ouray CO is such a hotbed for this action that it’s been nicknamed “Jeep Capital of the World.”
-Bring your own, rent a vehicle in town or hire an experienced, knowledgeable guide to show you the sites along the old wagon roads prospectors and miners built in the 1800s and 1900s.
+Bring your own, rent a vehicle in town or hire an experienced guide.
+Explore the sites along the old wagon roads prospectors and miners built in the 1800s and 1900s.
 Off-road staging areas are available at Eureka, Hensen Creek near Lake City, Canyon Creek, half a mile southwest of Lake San Cristobal and on Highway 550 south of Ouray at the Engineer Pass turnoff.
-ATV enthusiasts will not want to miss The Alpine Loop Back Country Byway system, a 60-mile road carved through the San Juans that connects the towns of Lake City, Ouray and Silverton.
-If you take a jeep tour with one of the reputable companies in town, you can arrange for a pickup in front of the main hotel lobby.
+Not to mention ATV enthusiasts will love The Alpine Loop Back Country Byway system.
+This is a 60-mile road carved through the San Juans that connects the towns of Lake City, Ouray and Silverton.
+Consequently, if you take a jeep tour with one of the reputable companies in town, arrange for a pickup in front of the main hotel lobby.

 Not all of the mines in the area are completely abandoned.
-You can see firsthand the underground world of the hard-rock gold miner on one of two authentic mine tours.
+See firsthand the underground world of the hard-rock gold miner on one of two authentic mine tours.
 Just north of Ouray is the Bachelor-Syracuse Mine Tour.
-Here, you can enjoy a delicious miner’s breakfast, take a gold panning class and tour 1800 feet into Gold Hill on a tram.
-Near Silverton, visit The Old Hundred Mine, where you can climb aboard the mine tram for a tour inside and see mining equipment in action.
-Afterward, try your luck as you pan for gold, silver and semi-precious gemstones in the miners’ sluice box.
+Here, you can enjoy a delicious miner’s breakfast, take a gold panning class and tour 1500 feet into Gold Hill.
+Near Silverton, visit The Old Hundred Mine.
+First, you can climb aboard the mine tram and see mining equipment in action.
+Afterward, try your luck panning for gold, silver and semi-precious gemstones in the miners’ sluice box.

 The Ouray County Museum is housed in an old mining hospital.
 Featuring mining, ranching and railroading history, containing many artifacts dating back to Ouray’s earliest days.
-You also can browse through the research center, which contains books and other written artifacts and photos.
+Likewise, you can browse through the research center, which contains books and other written artifacts and photos.
 The museum is a short walk from the hotel.